akudemy/about/README.md

 I'm currently part of the TopTal network, you can find my resume here: https://www.toptal.com/resume/matei-copot.
 I'm not looking for new clients.

 I've worked over a dozen of clients as a contractor, and have had to go through interviews for almost all of them, with a success rate approaching 100%.
-On top of that, competitive programming is a hobby: I love participating in competitions like AoC, solving interview questions for fun, submitting to game jams, and generally solving seemingly pointless problems.
+On top of that, competitive programming is a hobby: I love participating in competitions like AoC, solving interview questions for fun, submitting to game jams, and generally solving programming problems.

 You may know me from [my work on codepen](https://codepen.io/towc/), which includes my (unfinished) popular guide for jumpstarting JavaScript knowledge, [example.js](https://codepen.io/towc/post/examplejs-1-1).
 You may also know me as a js13kgames.com competitor, where in 2015 [flappy box](https://js13kgames.com/entries/flappy-box) was the 2nd most popular game, and it was in under 2kb.

-In 2015 I also went through 2 Cambridge interviews at Queens' College, for Computer Science, and took the CSATs.
-My sights were set outside of academia, but even with very limited preparation, I was [pooled](https://www.undergraduate.study.cam.ac.uk/files/publications/guide_to_the_winter_pool.pdf).

-I gave talks at the JSOxford meetup, and started JSBratislava, mentoring several developers while being a key member of the now defunct Progressbar Hackerspace.
+I gave talks at JSOxford meetups, and started JSBratislava, mentoring several developers while being a key member of Progressbar Hackerspace.

-Outside my highschool diploma, my only paper qualification, when it comes to education, is a security certification called [CEH](https://cert.eccouncil.org/certified-ethical-hacker.html), acquired at the age of 16.
-I don't have a strong belief in the value of paper qualifications when it comes to a software engineering career.

 If you have any questions about whether I can help you, email me at matei@akudemy.tech